sirgallo/mmcmap/docs/PathCopyingCOW.md

 ## Issue

 One issue when working with memory mapped files is ensuring data integrity on concurrent operations, especially when trying to implement an immutable datastructure like a concurrent hash array mapped trie (`chamt`).
-Many approaches to memory mapped data structures is to enforce a single writer that updates the data in the data structure, which can become a bottleneck.
-The persistent concurrent hash array mapped trie looks to circumvent this issue with a couple of additional mechanisms described in the following.
+Because of this, most `chamts` are implemented as in-memory only, which means that while the data structure itself is immutable, the data is volatile and the data structure will not persist on system restarts.
+This implementation looks to create a persistent version of a `chamt` so that the data structure is serialized and stored to disk, eliminating the need to rebuild the entire structure if a system restarts.

 ## Proposal